Global DNS Resolution Balancing

 - GDRB blends Anycast addressing, smart BGP routing, and resolver-aware policies so each request lands on the healthiest, closest Point of Presence (POP).

-- Two Anycast networks make it happen today: AS44794 serves our EU footprint, while AS62406 spans the global edge.
+- Two Anycast networks make it happen today: a dedicated EU network serves the European footprint, while a Global network spans the worldwide edge.

 - Everyone benefits: end users enjoy faster responses, and ops teams gain automatic failover plus clear controls when they need them.